-For example, if 80 percent is specified in the Scale to Percent option, according to VERTICAL_ANGLE, and using the SKYLINE_MAXIMUM of skyline method, the result will be as follows:
+For example, if 80 percent is specified in the Scale to Percent parameter, according to Vertical Angle From Observer, and using the Skyline Maximum of skyline method, the result will be as follows:

 - The vertical angle will be checked for each vertex in the skyline, and the highest one will be remembered as the maximum vertical angle.

 - The decrease in vertical angle will be calculated as 20 percent (that is, 100 minus 80) of the original maximum vertical angle.